loader

 Distance 4.1 km

-To look at, this mountain is not very attractive either on the southern slope, given the presence of steep meadows, nor on the northern side, with very friable rocky ridges alternating with landslide gullies.
-This said, the climb to the summit is a must for several reasons: first, for its ease of access and then the magnificent almost 360° panorama that you will enjoy from the top of this isolated peak (with unobstructed views across the valley of Sappada and its crags) and finally for its rarefied atmosphere.
-The itinerary, sunny and, in general, not particularly strenuous, in the second part follows the fine First World War mule track, now often reduced to a very narrow path that along some sections is also quite exposed.
+Looking at it, this mountain does not appear very attractive neither on the southern side due to very steep meadows, nor on the northern side where very crumbly rocky ridges alternate with landslide channels.
+However, the ascent to the summit is not to be missed for several good reasons: first of all for the relative ease of access, then for the magnificent almost 360° panorama you will enjoy from this isolated peak (stunning views over the entire Sappada valley and its crags) and finally for its rarefied atmosphere.
+The itinerary, full of sun and overall not particularly tiring, follows in the second part the beautiful Great War mule track, now often reduced to a very narrow path which in certain sections is also rather exposed.

 Author